permster/trakt-to-couchpotato/README.md

 * Couch Potato API key
 * Pushbullet url (optional) (default - https://api.pushbullet.com/v2/pushes)
 * Pushbullet token (optional)

+If your unsure of how to get the client id, secret, access token, and refresh token please see issue #2 for high level steps on how to get them.

 After the config file is configured be sure to create your custom categories in Couch Potato.
 For this example let's create a category named "Kids" and set a different "To" folder on the renamer options screen for the newly created category.